-Frayed Edge Press is pleased to announce the publication of the first English-language edition of Mexican author Esther Seligson's novella, Sed de mar.
+Frayed Edge Press is proud to have published the first English-language translation of Seligson's Sed de mar.
+Find out more about the book here: https://www.frayededgepress.com/yearning.html.

 Pre-Publication 20% Off Sale Pricing Now Available for Two New Novels from Norwegian Author Jens Bjørneboe